 Our team strongly believes that a thorough appreciation of the aesthetic form is mandatory for injectables as they are invasive procedures that change the way you look.
 They should be performed by those who have had rigorous training in aesthetics as well as procedural skills.
 Traditionally, plastic surgery training produces this unique skill-set.

 At Lumaesthetic, all our treatments are performed by qualified doctors.
-The clinic is led by Dr Dominic, who has undergone years of formal training in plastic surgery and believes that natural results are most aesthetically pleasing.
-He is joined by Dr Jasmine who has a special interest in head & neck surgery.
-Both have a busy surgical practice with the NHS, with a combined clinical experience of over 15 years.
+The clinic is led by Dr Dominic, who has undergone years of formal training in Plastic Surgery and believes that natural results are most aesthetically pleasing.
+He also works in a busy NHS Plastic Surgery unit, operating on hand injuries, conditions involving the face and cancer reconstructions.

-They make it a priority to place patients' care first and practice evidence-based aesthetics.
-This means that Lumaesthetic's treatments are based on robust scientific testing and we will never recommend anything that does not have evidenced efficacy.
-Consultations will be balanced, un-rushed and tailored to your needs before any procedures are suggested.
+The Clinic's priority is to place patient care first and practice evidence-based aesthetics.
+This means that all of Lumaesthetic's treatments have scientific evidence of their efficacy.
+Consultations will be balanced, un-rushed and tailored to your needs.

 The Lumaesthetic Philosophy

 At Lumaesthetic, we aim for natural-looking enhancement of features.
 Facial ageing is characterised by four main changes over time: wrinkle lines, volume loss, drooping and decreasing skin quality.
 Broadly, volume loss and minor drooping can be targeted by anti-ageing fillers, and wrinkles can be appropriately treated by both Botulinum Toxin and fillers.

 Time and gravity are unavoidable, but lifestyle can play a highly significant role in advancing signs of ageing.
 It is crucial to appreciate that to achieve good outcomes in aesthetics, all the above need to be optimised.